-- 1/ developing and implementing guidelines, rules and standard procedures at the Bank in the compliance area, including common standards applicable in the Commerzbank AG Group, subject to stipulations of the Polish legal requirements, - 2/ exercising supervision over the execution of tasks from the compliance area, including advisory and merit-based instruction as well as controlling organisational units of the Bank responsible for their execution, - 3/ exercising supervision, including advisory and merit-based instruction, over implementing common standards of operation in the compliance area within mBank Group by relevant compliance forces in foreign branches and in subsidiaries, - 4/ identifying risk in the compliance area, - 5/ introducing control policies and procedures in the scope of operation of Compliance Department, to minimise the risks hereof, - 6/ adjusting hereof and internal regulations, whose owner is Compliance Department, to the changing legal conditions and standards of conduct, - 7/ carrying out and monitoring training sessions on the compliance area for employees of the Bank,
+- developing and implementing guidelines, rules and standard procedures at the Bank in the compliance area, including common standards applicable in the Commerzbank AG Group, subject to stipulations of the Polish legal requirements, - exercising supervision over the execution of tasks from the compliance area, including advisory and merit-based instruction as well as controlling organisational units of the Bank responsible for their execution, - exercising supervision, including advisory and merit-based instruction, over implementing common standards of operation in the compliance area within mBank Group by relevant compliance forces in foreign branches and in subsidiaries, - identifying risk in the compliance area. - introducing control policies and procedures in the scope of operation of Compliance Department, to minimise the risks hereof, - adjusting hereof and internal regulations, whose owner is Compliance Department, to the changing legal conditions and standards of conduct,

-8/ maintaining ongoing contacts with the unit responsible for the performance of the compliance area in Commerzbank AG Group for the purpose of the implementation of common standards.
+- building the compliance culture especially by preparing professional materials and organising and conducting training for the employees of the Bank in issues related to compliance processes, - maintaining ongoing contacts with the unit responsible for the performance of the compliance area in Commerzbank AG Group for the purpose of the implementation of common standards.

-The supervision over introduction by the mBank's Group entities common rules in the compliance area is exercised in particular on the basis of concluded contracts and additional agreements that specify, among others the reporting obligations of the subsidiaries and rules of supervision visits in those entities conducted by authorised organizational units of the Bank.
+The supervision over introduction by the mBank Group entities common rules in the compliance area is exercised in particular on the basis of concluded contracts and additional agreements that specify, among others the reporting obligations of the subsidiaries and rules of supervision visits in those entities conducted by authorised organizational units of the Bank.